 - To document the experiences of the student population, thus enabling year on year comparisons of key performance indicators

 - To provide insight into student opinion on important issues of higher education policy and practice

 - To facilitate comparison with other higher education systems internationally

-The Irish Survey of Student Engagement is co-sponsored by the Higher Education Authority (HEA), institutions’ representative bodies (Institutes of Technology Ireland, IOTI, and the Irish Universities Association, IUA) and the Union of Students in Ireland (USI).
+The Irish Survey of Student Engagement is managed as a collaborative partnership.
+It is co-sponsored by the Higher Education Authority (HEA), institutions’ representative bodies (Institutes of Technology Ireland, IOTI, and the Irish Universities Association, IUA) and the Union of Students in Ireland (USI).

 Any queries may be directed to firstname.lastname@example.org or to: